- Giant Enemy Crab

 Myth And Legend

 - Older Than Feudalism: Charybdis, from The Odyssey, an unseen monster that swallows and spits out the entire ocean on a regular basis in the form of a giant whirlpool.
-Related is Scylla, who lives near the ocean rather than in it and has lots of heads *
+Related is Scylla, who lives near the ocean rather than in it and has lots of heads note

 - Many a woman Chained to a Rock was to appease a Sea Monster.
 From Greek legends, Hesione and Andromeda's monsters.
 Andromeda's was named Cetus, which of course means "whale" now.